Table of Contents

 $ VBoxControl guestproperty wait /VirtualBox/HostInfo/VBoxVer

-can be used to detect that a VM was resumed from the paused
+used to detect that a VM was resumed from the paused state or

 The Guest Control File Manager is a feature of the Guest Additions that enables easy copying and moving of files between a guest and the host system.
 Other file management operations provide support to create new folders and to rename or delete files.